ENOFLAG/writeups/X-MASctf2019/Eggnog.md

 }
 ```

-The integers in the outputted by "Filtered eggs" are directly the state of the LCG and are used to kick out chars from our shellcode before jumping to it.
+The integers outputted by "Filtered eggs" are directly the state of the LCG and are used to kick out chars from our shellcode before jumping to it.

 Also important to note that the LCG is **not** reinitialized between attempts when saying no.
 This is where the challenge basically shifted to a bit of crypto.